jdunkerley/jdunkerley/alteryx-least-squares.md

 If you have the predictive tools installed then Alteryx has a [Linear Regression tool](https://help.alteryx.com/2018.2/lm.htm) which will fit a linear model to the set.
 This uses R and produces a model for the entire dataset.
 For my implementation, I wanted to allow for groups of data and go back to first principles and use the core Alteryx tools (i.e. no SDKs, R or Python) to build it.

 Excel has 6 options for fitting a trendline to a dataset.
-With the exception of *Moving Average* these are all fitted using the least squares method.
+Apart from *Moving Average* these are all fitted using the least squares method.
 The five models are:

 - *Exponential*: ![$y=Ae^{Bx}$](assets/least-squares/exp.svg)
 - *Linear*: ![$y=A+Bx$](assets/least-squares/lin.svg)